 Many are so caught up in the fantasy of what they expect from a marriage that they’ve never thought about what they don’t want.
 I believe that actually putting this into print is vital.
 I want them to fully grasp the qualities they do and do not want so that they can easily identify good character—in a potential partner and in themselves.

-(Next week, in Part 2, I will share Randy’s points as well as other practical tips I have learned and am still learning by asking seasoned married couples, reading, and listening.)
+(Next week, in Part 2, I will share the advice from our counselor as well as other practical tips I have learned and am still learning personally and by asking seasoned married couples, reading, and listening.)